Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Summary and conclusions

 \section{Summary and conclusions}

-We have studied the bias of galaxy cluster mass estimates reconstructed by fitting three dimensional NFW and Einasto density models to projected mass density profiles obtained from convergence maps.
+We have studied the bias of galaxy cluster mass estimates reconstructed by fitting three-dimensional NFW and Einasto density models to projected mass density profiles obtained from convergence maps.
 We have performed the analysis making use of \textsc{The Three Hundred} \texttt{GADGET-X} hydrodynamical simulation clusters, selected to be representative of the NIKA2 LPSZ sample.
 All the results shown here were obtained with the 122 clusters of the three twin samples combined (Sect.~\ref{sec:twinsamples}).
 We checked that conclusions do not vary from twin sample to twin sample.

-We decided to perform the fits of the mass density profiles accounting for all the radial ranges available.
-In doing so, we have re-demonstrated the importance of the considered radii and the different behaviour of the models.
-Although the flexibility of the Einasto model permits fitting the projected density profiles by accounting for the different slopes, in our case the fit is driven by the inner and outter bins and it fails describing the mass at $\sim R_{500}$.
-The opposite happens with the NFW model.
-These trends are related to the uncertainties of the projected density profiles, that in this work were computed from the dispersion in each radial bin.
+We decided to perform the fits of the mass density profiles accounting only for the radial ranges with uncertainties comparable to the ones of the profiles computed from CLASH convergence maps.
+Although the flexibility of the Einasto model permits fitting the projected density profiles by accounting for the different slopes, the fit fails describing the mass at $\sim R_{500}$, almost in the same way as the NFW model.
 Some works in the literature \citep{meneghetti2014} choose ad hoc the radial range and conclude that, as expected, models with more parameters fit better the density profile and therefore, give lower biases.
-By contrast, in this work we have shown that a projected mass density fit that is overall good does not give necessarily a good $M_{500}$ estimate.
+The latter is also true for our case, but the difference between Einasto and NFW biases is not significant.
+Our main conclusion is that a projected mass density fit that is overall good does not give necessarily a good $M_{500}$ estimate.

-But even if NFW and Einasto mass reconstructions are differently biased, we have observed that both the mean bias and the scatter of the recovered masses are correlated for the two models.
-This could mean that, in spite of the strong impact of the modelling, the effect is not enough to blur the information in the convergence maps.
-Quantitatively, the NFW $M_{500}$ masses are biased by 3\%, which is in agreement with the lowest bias estimates from previous works \citep{meneghetti2014, meneghetti2010}.
-It is not the case for our Einasto reconstructions, which are very biased (20\%) because the model is ill-fitting the $\Sigma$-profiles at $\sim R_{500}$.
+Despite the slight differences between NFW and Einasto mass reconstructions, we have observed that both the mean bias and the scatter of the recovered masses are strongly correlated for the two models.
+This could mean that, in spite of the impact of the model choice, the effect is not enough to blur the information in the convergence maps.
+Quantitatively, the NFW and Einasto $M_{500}$ masses are biased by 8\% and 7\%, respectively.
+Therefore, both are in the 5$-$10 \% bias range obtained in previous simulation-based works \citep{rasia2012, meneghetti2014,Becker_2011,giocoli2023}.